hangyhan/Projects_of_Deep_Learning/GAN_mnist/README.md

 - The discriminator also consists of 2 fully-connected layers while the activation functions are Leaky ReLU and sigmoid.

 **Training details:**
-- In this task, I used 55000 images of hand-written digits from the MNIST data set as the training set.
+- In this task, I used 55000 images of hand-written digits from the MNIST data set as the training set.

 - After 100 epochs, the model could generate recognizable hand-written digts from the input of random noise z.